Have you really given it thought?

 Long term prospects

 - iOS has more security

 - Apple only approves quality apps

 - iOS users in Singapore are willing buyers of good apps

 - Apple has a better relationship with its consumers than Android does

 - iOS is just consistent

-the iOS SDK coupled with its extremely comprehensive developmental tools i.e iCloud storage, Newsstand Kit, Core Image, GLKit, Game Center APIs and fabulous application frameworks have all seen plenty of improvement over the years, and there have been consistent bug fixes to boot.
-So we definitely see a pretty compelling case for iOS development.
+The iOS SDK coupled with its extremely comprehensive developmental tools i.e iCloud storage, Newsstand Kit, Core Image, GLKit, Game Center APIs, and fabulous application frameworks have all seen plenty of improvement over the years, and there have been consistent bug fixes to boot.
+So we definitely see a pretty compelling case for iOS development in Singapore.